Servideska/HPC/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 multireference correlated ab initio methods.
 It can also treat environmental and relativistic effects.

-To run Orca jobs in parallel, you have to specify the number of processes in your input file (here for example 16 processes):
+To run ORCA jobs in parallel, you have to specify the number of processes in your input file (here for example 16 processes):

 ```Bash
 %pal nprocs 16 end
 ```

-Note, that Orca spawns MPI processes itself, so you must not use `srun` to launch it in your batch file.
+Note, that ORCA spawns MPI processes itself, so you must not use `srun` to launch it in your batch file.
 Just set `--ntasks` to the same number as in your input file and call the `orca` executable directly.
 For parallel runs, it must be called with the full path:

 ```Bash
 #!/bin/bash